The Constitution Of The

 9.7 No Stealing, fraud, blackmail

-9.8 No racial, religious, non-religious, political, or cultural bigotry would be tolerated.
+9.8 No racial, religious, non-religious, political, or cultural bigotry will not be tolerated.